-The European Central Bank (ECB) announced a series of measures to help European Union (EU) economies weather the widening effects of the coronavirus pandemic, temporarily increasing banks' liquidity provisions, as well as lowering regulatory capital and liquidity requirements.
-As part of these temporary measures, the ECB increased its targeted long-term refinancing operations (TLTRO III) under more favourable terms, as well as its financial asset purchase program, while refraining from lowering the ultralow interest rates further.
-The temporary suspension of buffer requirements for regulatory capital and the liquidity coverage ratio (LCR) gives banks greater flexibility and additional leeway to absorb the economic impacts, such as asset-quality declines.
-Overall, the package aims to help the banks continue to finance corporates and SMEs suffering from the effects of the coronavirus pandemic.
-We believe that the ECB's measures will provide limited relief for banks and their borrowers, and that it will require significant fiscal policy measures by the EU and its member states to avert higher default rates in banks' lending books.
+The European Central Bank (ECB) introduced a series of measures to help the European Union (EU) economies weather the widening effects of the coronavirus pandemic, temporarily increasing banks' liquidity provisions, and lowering regulatory capital and liquidity requirements.
+As part of these temporary measures, the ECB increased its targeted longer-term refinancing operations (TLTRO III) under more favourable terms, and its financial asset purchase programme, while refraining from lowering the ultralow interest rates further.
+Overall, the package aims to help banks continue to finance companies, and small- and medium-sized enterprises (SMEs) affected by the pandemic.
+The ECB's measures will provide limited relief for banks and their borrowers, and it will require continued significant fiscal policy measures by the EU and its member states to avert higher default rates in banks' lending books.

-Germany launched a large stimulus package and the government's support is crucial for corporate borrowers in industries immediately hurt by the pandemic like airlines, tourism, retail and the shipping sector, as well as smaller companies experiencing weak liquidity and high leverage.
+The Government of Germany launched a large stimulus package, and its support has been crucial for corporate borrowers in industries immediately hurt by the pandemic, such as the airlines, tourism, retail and shipping sectors, and smaller companies with weak liquidity and high leverage.
 The scale of the support package is unprecedented and is far larger than the support provided during the 2008-09 financial crisis.
 At the same time, the government made it easier to access its furlough scheme and extended it to a broader pool of workers, which will limit the spike in unemployment and the fall in domestic consumption.
-The measures, which are adapted according to the evolution of the economic effects of the pandemic, add to Germany's already expansionary fiscal policy stance, as well as to automatic stabilisers that support household incomes when unemployment increases.
+The measures, which are adapted according to the evolution of the economic effects of the pandemic, add to Germany's already expansionary fiscal policy stance and to automatic stabilisers that support household incomes when unemployment increases.